-However, to better understand this, you need first to understand what exactly surge brakes are and how they and their emergency breakaway systems work.
+However, to better understand this, you must first understand what exactly surge brakes are and how they and their emergency breakaway systems work.
 Hence, you’ll learn how to reset surge brakes on a boat trailer.

 What are Surge Brakes?